Kazhuu/movelister/README.md

 * When generating non-existing view in Master List Overview sheet will be generated and Python code will throw an error after that.
 User should be warned that not view exists with that name.
-* When latest `template/movelister.ods` file is opened and saved.
-All macros are lost and cannot be found anymore.
-This is probably because metadata.xml is missing Python macro folders from the metadata.xml.
 * Input list from Input sheet is not taken from correct input list when Details sheet is generated.
 At the moment Default input list is always taken.
 * Input sheet group column is not used, remove it and make sure code is not